23 MAY 2017, 23:59 UTC/GMT

 What types of papers should be submitted to SIGGRAPH Asia?

 Submissions must be novel, high-quality research papers on topics related to computer graphics and interactive techniques.
-We encourage submissions in several research areas: rendering, animation, modeling, imaging, human-computer interaction, scientific visualization, information visualization, computer-aided design, computer vision, audio, robotics, applications, and any other related topic.
+We encourage submissions in many research areas: rendering, animation, modeling, imaging, human-computer interaction, scientific visualization, information visualization, computer-aided design, computer vision, audio, robotics, computer games, fabrication, and any other related topic.
 This list is not exhaustive.
 As always, excellence of the ideas is the predominant acceptance criterion.

-How do I decide whether to submit my work as a paper, a technical brief, or a poster?
+How do I decide whether to submit my work as a Technical Paper, a Technical Brief, or a Poster?

-If I have previously presented a sketch, brief or poster on my topic, can I then submit a full Technical Paper?
+If I have previously presented a Brief or Poster on my topic, or I have an online report about it already available on arXiv, can I then submit a full Technical Paper?

 Can I submit after the deadline?